Wellness & Health Information

 CHILDREN AND ADOLESCENT GUIDELINES

-Early and Periodic Screening, Diagnostic and Treatment (EPSDT).
+PHP values the health of all children.
+To be sure your child gets good care, we are part of the Federal Government program Early and Periodic Screening, Diagnostic and Treatment (EPSDT).
 EPSDT includes Tot-to-Teen Health Checks (routine well-child checkups).
 Tot-to-Teen Health Checks include immunizations (shots) and other preventive care for children and young people up to age 21.
 Preventive healthcare and routine well-child checkups may help avoid serious illness.

 Online Health Information about Children